You really shouldn’t care about being ISO Certified

-What people, plant and equipment is needed?
-How do you manage and maintain resources needed?
-There is a focus on people, – how do you communicate internally and externally, how you maintain and improve staff competence, how do you make them aware of how the business works?
+What people, plant and equipment are needed?
+How do you manage and maintain the resources needed?
+There is a focus on people, – how do you communicate internally and externally, how you maintain and improve staff competency, how do you make them aware of how the business works?

 5. Operational control [DO]

 This is where the standards differ, depending on which standard is being considered.
 Let’s focus on quality.

 - How do you communicate with your customers?